Nearly 40 years of service; Chief Costa leaves lasting legacy with HIANG

 |0

-This work, Nearly 40 years of service; Chief Costa leaves lasting legacy with HIANG [Image 2 of 2], by TSgt Orlando Corpuz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nearly 40 years of service; Chief Costa leaves lasting legacy with HIANG, by TSgt Orlando Corpuz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Nearly 40 years of service; Chief Costa leaves lasting legacy with HIANG